yukoba/nd4j/getstarted.md

 If everything was installed correctly, you should see numbers appear as the program output at the bottom of the IntelliJ window.
 Please use these as a sandbox to start experimenting.

 Once you're comfortable with the examples, you might want to change the dependencies defined in the POM files.
 Learn how to change the [dependencies here](gpu_native_backends.html).

-For questions or feedback, join us on our [Google Groups Forum](https://groups.google.com/forum/#!forum/nd4j).

 ## Useful links